 [Insert the following sections after the 4.2.21 section,]

+Remote Provisioning Scan Capabilities

+The Remote Provisioning Scan Capabilities state is a composite state that indicates various capabilities of scanning in the Remote Provisioning Server model.
+The state includes a Remote Provisioning Max Scanned Items state, and a Remote Provisioning Active Scan state.

 Remote Provisioning Max Scanned Items

 The Remote Provisioning Max Scanned Items state indicates the maximum number of UUIDs that the Remote Provisioning Server can report during scanning.
 Table 4.1 defines the possible values.
 This state is read-only, and the state’s value is implementation specific.
 The minimum value of the state is 4.
 The maximum value of the state is 255.